 real food. real life.

-Today, I am posting an alternative to your pricier chicken fajitas.
-I present to you a much cheaper (and I believe just as delicious) version - Spicy Black Bean & Corn Fajitas!
-It cooks faster, too, as most vegetarian dishes do, because most of the vegetables are ready to eat anyway.
+I present to you a much cheaper (and I believe just as delicious) version of your basic meaty fajitas - Spicy Black Bean & Corn Fajitas!
+It cooks faster, too, as most veg dishes do, because most of the vegetables are ready to eat anyway.
 Just throw them together, add spices for flavour, and top with your regular toppings.
-It is delicious.
-I'm not lying.
-I know my tastebuds are used to dishes like these, but my meat-loving husband vouches for these as well.
-They are pretty yummy.
-And healthy, too.
-I didn't mention that yet - the health benefits of swapping out a little meat now and then for some nature-grown protein - you can't go wrong.

 Spicy Black Bean & Corn Fajitas